statful/statful-client-php/readme.md

-# telemetron-client-php
+# statful-client-php

-PHP Client to the Telemetron
+PHP Client for Statful

 # How to use